 Communication breakdowns between members of the delivery team often lead to error and lost time.
 For example, if a team member changes the scope of an application but fails to alert the right engineer, the risk increases for potential mistakes such as failing over the wrong virtual machine and causing an unintended business outage.

 More likely, though, an engineer will waste time building and preparing for the migration of a server that was ruled out of scope.
+These types of things need to be communicated beforehand to avoid asking “how long does a server migration take?” after a plan has been created.

 These types of situations inevitably will occur.
 However, if they happen too often the consequences can be drastic for a high-velocity migration, where the fast pace demands a slim margin for error.
 Engineering time lost to remediation work is highly disruptive to a tightly coupled migration workflow.